threefoldfoundation/threefold_data/content/project/beliive/beliive.md

 ## About

-*Beliive* is a community where people can exchange experiences and services using time as the only currency.
-With 200.000 members to date Beliive is the world's largest time bank.
+[Beliive](https://beliive.com) is a community where people can exchange experiences and services using time as the only currency.
+With 200,000 members to date Beliive is the world's largest time bank.
 Our vision is to be a movement that rethinks and rebuilds the value of money, the value of time and the way we collaborate with each other.
-When the money economy is failing at giving us a way to exchange our value independently of the circumstances, Beliive decided to create a complimentary economy based on an abundant resource available to everyone equally.
+When the money economy is failing at giving us a way to exchange our value independently of the circumstances, Beliive decided to create a complementary economy based on an abundant resource available to everyone equally.

 <BR>